GrantDuan/stackEdit/try/rollup.md

 with ES6 module, it can treeshaking

 # what is rollup?
-this is also a bunlder like webpack. it bunlde a project and its dep
+this is also a bunlder like webpack. it bunlde a project and its dependency into a bundle file, like bundle.js

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU2MzkzMTM4NF19
+eyJoaXN0b3J5IjpbLTI4Mzg4NDc5M119
 -->